 Mexican dishes are famous all around the world.
 If you ask someone that have never actually been in Mexico, he will tell you everything about ‘Burritos’, ‘Chile con Carne’ and ‘Nachos with Cheese’.
 On the other side, if you are one of those lucky ones that actually know Mexico or at least a Mexican family, you might have come across some of the tastiest and actually healthiest food in the world.

-Mexican food today is basically a fusion in between the Mesoamerican cooking tradition melted with European, especially Spanish due to the 16th century invasion.
-The basic ingredient in most dishes are chili peppers, corn and beans, basic staple of the traditional cuisine.
+Mexican food today is basically a fusion in between the Mesoamerican cooking tradition melted with European, especially Spanish due to the 16th-century invasion.
+The basic ingredients in most dishes are chilli peppers, corn and beans, basic staple of the traditional cuisine.
 With the arrival of the Europeans were introduced a huge number of other foods like domesticated animals meat, cheese, and a lot of other spices and seasoning.
 Because of the African slavery and the Manila-Acapulco trade route, in certain parts of the country you will also find a strong African and Asian influence.
 The result is the presence of many regional cuisines, based on the different ‘cultures’ and climates of this vast country.